 Please reserve two hours for your ignition interlock installation.
 Varying vehicle types may require more or less time.
 Of course, many other steps besides the actual installation must take place during the installation appointment.
-The technician will inspect your vehicle, identify probable interlock location and connector points, configure the device to conform to specific adjudication requirements and train you in the use of the interlock.
+The technician will inspect your vehicle, identify probable interlock location and connector points, configure the device to conform to specific adjudication requirements, and train you in the use of the interlock.
 The technician will carefully explain the device and its functions as well as complete all necessary paperwork with you.
 You should take this opportunity to ask any and all questions you have about your ignition interlock device and the rules of the program.

 This decision is made in your consultation upon arrival at the service center, although the final decision must rest with the technician to guarantee the utmost safety and security.
-Under normal circumstances, the ignition interlock will be installed through the dash or console.
+Under normal circumstances, the ignition interlock will be installed under the dash or console.

-The interlock program participant is responsible for any BAC violation level of alcohol detected by the ignition interlock or missed test and should be especially cautious when allowing another person to use the interlock vehicle.
+The interlock program participant is responsible for any BrAC violation level of alcohol detected by the ignition interlock or missed test and should be especially cautious when allowing another person to use the interlock vehicle.
 Any person using the interlock vehicle should be carefully trained and observed by the interlock participant each time prior to vehicle use.
 As a convenience to the interlock participant, the interlock vehicle may be driven to a service appointment by another person who has been carefully trained.
 If violations are discovered during the monitoring appointment, the interlock participant is required to return to the service center within 72 hours.
 This requirement is necessary in order for the interlock participant to respond to the violation report prior to the delivery of the report to the adjudicating agency.